+Precevaterhouse Coopers LLP
-We have audited the accompanying consolidated statements of financial position of Northwestern University and subsidiaries (the "University") as of August 31, 2010 and 2009, and the related statements of activities and cash flows for the years then ended.
-These financial statements are the responsibility of the University's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the University's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+In our opinion, the accompanying consolidated statement of financial position and the related consolidated statements of activities and of cash flows present fairly, in all material respects, the financial position of Northwestern University (the "University") and its subsidiaries at August 31, 2011, and the results of their operations and their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+These financial statements are the responsibility of the University's management; our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinion.
+The financial statements of the University as of August 31, 2010 and for the year then ended were audited by other auditors whose report dated January 18, 2011 expressed an unqualified opinion on those statements.

-In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of the University as of August 31, 2010 and 2009, and the changes in its net assets and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-As discussed in Note 5 to the consolidated financial statements, in 2009, the University adopted Accounting Standards Codification 958-205 Not-for-Profit Entities - Presentation of Financial Statements (formerly Financial Accounting Standards Board Staff Position 117-1, Endowments of Not-for-Profit Organizations: Net Asset Classification of Funds Subject to an Enacted Version of the Uniform Prudent Management of Institutional Funds Act, and Enhanced Disclosures for All Endowment Funds), which required the reclassification of certain unrestricted net assets to temporarily restricted net assets.